vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 ---
-title: Upgrade node to latest
+title: Upgrade node to 0.68.0
-sidebar_label: Upgrade to latest
+sidebar_label: Upgrade to 0.68.0
 sidebar_position: 1
 ---

 To upgrade your validator node from version 0.53 to version 0.68.0, follow the steps below.

 ## Study the changes between versions
-Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, and review the breaking API changes.
+Before upgrading your node software, read the upgrading file in the Vega repo for a full list of the changes between the two versions, review the breaking API changes, and study the `TOML` changes to the networks repo for the validator testnet.

 Review the **[release notes](../../releases/overview.md)** for a list of breaking API changes for each version from 0.54 onwards.